 Maybe it’s time to do the math.
 Look at how an electric vehicle can work in your facility, and consider the advantages of the fast growing stand-up counterbalanced truck in place of traditional sit downs.
 How could easy on/off affect the productivity on your dock, particularly when the operators need to scan bar codes or otherwise interact with your products?
 Energy saving is big but time saving can be even bigger, but that’s a subject for another day.

-To see more, check out this third-party study on IC vs Electric Lift Trucks and drop me a note.
+To see more, check out this third-party calculator on IC vs Electric Lift Trucks and drop me a note.